W251 R-Class EGR Issues

 1 pin 32mV

-You have a 12V power drawdown when the load is connected.
+You have a 12V drop when connecting a load.
 Search here.
-In the future, please indicate the VIN.
-Schemes may be different.
+In the future, specify the VIN.
+The diagrams may differ.

 Download attachments